Crossings of the Santa Fe, the Rock Island, and the Fort Worth & Denver railroads

 Barriger III National Railroad Library)

-Above: Looking east along the Fort Worth and Denver (FW&D) tracks, John W Barriger III captured this photo of Tower 75 on an afternoon in the late 30s or early 40s.
+Above: Looking east along the Fort Worth and Denver (FW&D) tracks, John W Barriger III captured this photo of Tower 75 on the afternoon of May 5, 1940.
 Judging by the human shadow in the foreground, Barriger was standing between the rails and not near his business car since the setting west sun had a clear view of his back.
 The sign on the tower says "East Tower", the moniker by which it was known to Amarillo railroaders.
 Below: This photo by Barriger faces east-northeast along the Santa Fe tracks.
 Note that searchlight signals have replaced the semaphore signal visible in the above photo, which was taken roughly two decades earlier.

 Amarillo was founded in 1887 by savvy businessmen